Gdynia: Early history

 The area of the later city of Gdynia shared its history with Pomerelia (Eastern Pomerania).
-In prehistoric times, it was the center of Oksywie culture; it was later populated by Slavs with some Baltic Prussian influences.
+In prehistoric times, it was the center of Oksywie culture; it was later populated by Lechites with minor Baltic Prussian influences.
 In the late 10th century, the region was united with the emerging state of Poland by its first historic ruler Mieszko I. During the reign of Bolesław II, the region seceded from Poland and became independent, to be reunited with Poland in 1116/1121 by Bolesław III.
 In 1209, the present-day district of Oksywie was first mentioned (Oxhöft).
 Following the fragmentation of Poland, the region became part of the Duchy of Pomerania (Eastern), which became separate from Poland in 1227, to be reunited in 1282.
 The first known mention of the name "Gdynia", as a Pomeranian (Kashubian) fishing village dates back to 1253.
 The first church on this part of the Baltic Sea coast was built there.
 In 1309–1310, the Teutonic Order invaded and annexed the region from Poland.
 In 1380, the owner of the village which became Gdynia, Peter from Rusocin, gave the village to the Cistercian Order.
 In 1382, Gdynia became property of the Cistercian abbey in Oliwa.
 In 1454, King Casimir IV Jagiellon signed the act of reincorporation of the region to the Kingdom of Poland, and the Thirteen Years' War, the longest of all Polish-Teutonic wars, started.
 It ended in 1466, when the Teutonic Knights recognized the region as part of Poland.
 Administratively, Gdynia was located in the Pomeranian Voivodeship in the province of Royal Prussia in the Greater Poland Province of the Kingdom of Poland and later of the Polish–Lithuanian Commonwealth.
 The present-day neighbourhood of Kolibki was the location of the Kolibki estate, purchased by King John III Sobieski in 1685.